Download

 static bool try_one_request(Conn *conn) {

-// try to parse a request from the buffer
+// try to parse the protocol: message header

 }